shkippppper/MOBAGameAccepter_python/README.md

 # Dota2GameAccepter
-A program that accepts the found games in dota2, when you go for a walk (so you don't get a 5 minute ban from queuing)
+A program that accepts the found games in MOBA

 Download the accept.png file and store it somewhere.